Sections In This Article

 Generative Art: Artists use algorithms to create generative art, where complex and often unpredictable artworks are generated based on predefined rules or algorithms.
 These rules could involve mathematical formulas, random processes, or data inputs.
 Generative art produces visually stunning and unique pieces, showcasing the interplay between code, randomness, and artistic vision.

-The starting points for generative art were mechanical and analog devices in the 1950’s, then digital computing in the 1960’s from artists like Frieder Nake and Herbert Franke.
+The main starting points for generative art were mechanical and analogue devices in the 1950’s, then digital computing in the 1960’s from artists like Frieder Nake and Herbert Franke.
 Another example was Vera Molnár who was creating algorithmic drawings in the ’60’s.

-Manfred Mohr was using a computer controller plotter to produce drawings relating to his own strong attitude on rhythm and repetition:
+Manfred Mohr was using a computer controller plotter to produce drawings relating to his own strong attitudes regarding rhythm and repetition:

 From these beginnings, generative art has progressing all the way to AI generated art: